c4road/earningspy/README.md

 - 🛠️ **Quant-Friendly API**: Pandas-based workflows for easy integration into quant research pipelines.
 - 📊 **Excel-Ready Data**: Generate profiled, ready-to-use datasets for calculations and modeling directly in Excel.

-## Requirements

-- Tested in Python 3.10 only

 ## Installation